luk-z0/api-rest-laravel/README.md

 2. Finnaly create ServiceLayer for User(UserService) and ServiceInterface with generics, and UserServiceInterface for implementations specific, add services providers, not define to the functions in UserService
 3. Finish implemments UserService and UserRepository, next steps UserController
 4. Create UserRepositoryInterface for respect to DIP, fix to decoupling in the UserService constructor
+5. Delete UserServiceProvider, refactored for other ideas, amd edit AppServiceProvider, add dependency injection to inject the UserRepository in to User Service